stvhwrd/PyQuest/README.md

 # Questrade API Python Wrapper  <a href="https://questrade.com"><img src="https://pbs.twimg.com/profile_images/3121643627/ab59bf9e1b51307feb88a4f07727eff1_400x400.png" width="75" height="75" /></a>  [![Python](https://www.python.org/static/community_logos/python-logo.png)](https://www.python.org/)
-A Python wrapper for the Questrade API
+A Python wrapper for Questrade's Restful API

-[Questrade](http://www.questrade.com/) is a leading Canadian Discount Brokerage with the goal of allowing investors to reach their financial independence.
+[Questrade](http://www.questrade.com/) is a leading Canadian Discount Brokerage with the goal of allowing investors reach their financial independence.

 [Python](https://www.python.org/) is a leading programming language with a rich set of packages to analyze financial data.

-This package aims to bridge the gap for developers so that they can create pythonic investing applications with Questrade's Restful API.
+This package aims to bridge the gap for developers to create pythonic investing applications with Questrade's Restful API.

 ### Features
 This package currently includes the following features:
 * OAuth 2.0 API requests via HTTPS (TLS)
-* A helper to iniciate the OAuth 2.0 handshaking process with a popup web browser
+* A helper to iniciate the OAuth 2.0 handshaking process with a popup web browser to obtain an access key
 * Optimized calls to request new access tokens via refresh tokens when available
-* Error Handling and logging
+* Error handling and logging
-* Wrappers for all Account and Market calls
+* Wrappers for all Questrade Account and Market calls
-* Streaming services
+* Streaming quotes
 * [xlwings] User Defined Functions (UDFs) that can call all Python wrapped Questrade API's from Microsoft Excel
-* A local database to minimize API callouts when possible so that rate limits are not hit
+* A local SQLite database to minimize API callouts when possible so that rate limits are not hit

+### How it works
+This package includes the implemention for an AWS https microservice that I host to retrieve an initial access token.
+Once an initial access token is obtained, subsequest Questrade API calls can be made.
+This microservice is safe to use and will never store any access tokens on any server.
+You can manually use this microservice freely to obtain your personalized access token as follows:
+ 1. Point your web browser to  https://n0mq97v6uj.execute-api.us-east-1.amazonaws.com/dev/authorize
+ 2. Login with your Questrade credentials
+ 3. Accept the Authorization Request to receive an access token from Questrade.

+The above steps are programmatically followed when leveraging the Python API wrappers in this package.
+In addition, when using this framework, new access tokens are automatically obtained after they've expired by using a refresh token when possible.

 ### Requirements